-This a first dome-type camera yet introduced in a Dahua’s IMOU product line.
-There were a lot of different variations on a Pan-tilt type cameras like Ranger, Ranger Pro and Ranger Z from IMOU.
-There were a bullet-type cameras, battery-powered one Cell Pro and even a Floodlight cam.
-Finally we have a Dome-type IMOU IPC-D22P of a lite series, launched in 4 versions with different recording quality and different-sized lenses.
-For a review we’ve got 2.8 mm. lens with 2 megapixels 1080p recording quality version.
-Today we’ll go through unboxing, specs, video quality test, features and a comparison against an Ezviz C4W dome camera.
-And and of course you can get them all on a Pipl Systems Store 🙂
+This is the first dome-type camera yet introduced in Dahua’s IMOU product line.
+There were a lot of different variations on a Pan-tilt type camera, like Ranger, Ranger Pro, and Ranger Z from IMOU.
+There were bullet-type cameras, battery-powered ones, Cell Pr,o and even a Floodlight cam.
+Finally, we have a Dome-type IMOU IPC-D22P of a Lite series, launched in 4 versions with different recording quality and different-sized lenses.
+For a review, we’ve got a 2.8 mm lens with a 2 megapixel 1080p recording quality version.
+Today, we’ll go through unboxing, specs, video quality test, features, and a comparison against an Ezviz C4W dome camera.

 Unboxing / Appearance